Car Accident Loans Made Easy

-In many cases, car accident loans can be provided same-day with the help of your personal injury lawyer to make that happen.
+In many cases, a car accident cash advance can be arranged same-day.
+Uplift needs the help of your personal injury lawyer to make that happen.

 At Uplift, we understand the urgency of your request and we try our best to get all plaintiffs funding within 24 hours or less.
 In some cases, we can provide funding within minutes of talking to your attorney.

-Approval for funding on your claim typically involves three factors:
+Approval for car accident lawsuit loans typically involves three factors:

-Legal funding companies can typically review these factors during a short phone call or email correspondence with your attorney.
+Legal funding companies can typically review your case during a short phone call or email correspondence with your attorney.

 Another determining factor includes the validity of the claim.
 Is there enough evidence that points to the negligence of the defendant?
 The more evidence there is, the more value is placed on the claim.